Mascot, New South Wales: History

 The first land grants in the area were made in 1835, with market gardening being the main land use.
 Subdivision followed the construction of Botany Road in 1875 and a municipality known as North Botany was formed in 1888.
 A racecourse operated in this area in 1904 on land that was formerly owned by the Australian Golf Club.
 The race course was known as Ascot, named after its famous counterpart in England.
 Residents wanted the area to have an individual identity and a referendum was held in 1911 to choose between Ascot, and Booralee.
 An objection from the postal authorities to the use of 'Ascot' led the council to alter the name to Mascot.

 In 1920, Mascot was chosen as the site of a public airfield.
 Nigel Love was leasing 200 acre from the Kensington Race club and in 1921 the Commonwealth Government purchased 161 acre for this purpose.
 The first regular flights began in 1924.
 The suburb became the headquarters of Qantas as its hub in 1935.
 The Cooks River was diverted away from the area between 1947 and 1953 to provide more land for the airport.

-In the early 1970s a large meeting of residents successfully requested that the NSW Builders Labourers Federation place a ban on the construction of town-house type dwellings if there was not sufficient green area retained around them.
+In the early 1970s a large meeting of residents successfully requested that the NSW Builders Labourers Federation place a green ban on the construction of town-house type dwellings if there was not sufficient green area retained around them.